krayzpipes/txt-ferret/README.md

     ```bash
     $ txtferret scan --bulk /home/mrferret/Documents
     ```
-- **tokenize**
+- **mask**
-    - If set to true, the token mask defined in the filter will be used to mask the data during output.
+    - If set to true, the mask value defined in the filter will be used to mask the data during output.
-    - If no mask is set for a filter, the program will tokenize with a default mask.
+    - If no mask is set for a filter, the program will mask with a default mask value.
     - This is set to 'true' by default.
-    - **CLI** - The `-nt` switch can be used to turn off tokenization'
+    - **CLI** - The `-m` switch can be used to turn on masking'
     ```bash
-    $ txtferret scan ../fake_ccn_data.txt
+    $ txtferret scan -m ../fake_ccn_data.txt
     2017:05:20-00:24:52:-0400 PASSED sanity and matched regex - Filter: fake_ccn_account_filter, Line 1, String: 10XXXXXXXXXXXXXXXXXXX

-    $ txtferret scan -nt ../fake_ccn_data.txt
+    $ txtferret scan ../fake_ccn_data.txt
     2017:05:20-00:26:18:-0400 PASSED sanity and matched regex - Filter: fake_ccn_account_filter, Line 1, String: 100102030405060708094
     ```
 - **log_level:**